LCOV - code coverage report

 237 :

-238 : /* fd_ghost_invalid_ancestor returns the first ancestor on the same fork
+238 : /* fd_ghost_ancestor returns the ancestor on the same fork as descendant

 245 :